shadowrunners/Evelyn/README.md

 - [Adivise](https://github.com/Adivise/NanoSpacePlus) - repo helped with music system
 - [Cit999](https://github.com/cit999/djs-projects/tree/master/Giveaway%20System) - giveaway system

-If we used your code and forgot to add you to the credits, shoot me a message over on Discord at scrappie#5451 or in the CryoLabs discord server.
+If we used your code and forgot to add you to the credits, shoot me a message over on Discord at scrappie#5451.

-If you decide to use this source code, we kindly ask you to give credit to us and to the people/repos that helped me bring this project to life.
+If you decide to use this source code, I kindly ask you to give credit to me and to the people/repos that helped me bring this project to life.